The Killing Floor (2007 film)

-The Killing Floor is a 2007 American thriller film.
-It was directed by Gideon Raff, and stars Marc Blucas, Shiri Appleby, and Reiko Aylesworth.
+The Killing Floor is a 2007 American psychological horror film directed by Gideon Raff.
+It stars Marc Blucas, Shiri Appleby, and Reiko Aylesworth.

 Plot

-David Lamont, a book publisher who is known to be ruthless toward friends, foes, and clients alike, moves into his new penthouse apartment.
+David Lamont, a successful literary agent in New York City who is known to be ruthless toward friends, foes, and clients alike, moves into his new penthouse apartment.
 There he meets his mysterious and beautiful neighbor, Audrey Lavine, who lives on the third floor.

 Shortly thereafter, he receives a visit from an investigator and a man who claims that the penthouse belongs to his father who never sold it.
+David tells them the apartment is his, everything is in legal order, and if they have a problem to talk with his lawyer.